About SPaRC

 Key Partners

-SPaRC’s initial team consists of:
+SPaRC’s initial team consists of the following members:

 • DOE Office of Electricity